 - Second Year - Semester Four

 - Students prepare for the increasingly complex world of business.
 Students learn how the legal system and laws impact the organization and management of business enterprises.
-The course will focus on the principles of private law embodied in contract law, in employment legislation, in tort law and in understanding the legal decisions rendered by Canadian courts as they pertain to business.
-Issues of professional liability, ethics and codes of professional conduct are also discussed.
+The course will focus on the principles of private law embodied in contract law, employment legislation, tort law, and in understanding the legal decisions rendered by Canadian courts as they pertain to business.
+Issues of professional liability, ethics, and codes of professional conduct are also discussed.
 Students develop an ability to recognize and respond appropriately to legal situations that can occur in an accounting environment.

-- Students participate in activities to support ongoing professional development.
-Exploration includes developing a better understanding of oneself, which can be translated into professional documents (e.g. résumé, cover letter) and matched to specific jobs, career paths and interview preparation.
-This course examines networking, professional bodies, certifications, available educational opportunities and conducting research that is used to adapt to changing workforce demands and trends, and to enhance employment opportunities.
+- Students continue to develop a better understanding of themselves, which can be translated into professional documents (e.g. résumé, cover letter) and matched to specific jobs, career paths, and interview preparation.
+This course examines networking, professional bodies, certifications, available educational opportunities, and conducting research that is used to adapt to changing workforce demands and trends, and to enhance employment opportunities.
 Students, in consultation with their faculty advisor, will research and arrange an approved placement opportunity with a cooperating organization or business.

 - In this course, students are introduced to statistics.
 The course teaches quantitative methods used in data analysis and business decision making with a focus on the use and applications of contemporary statistical software.